uTensor/uTensor/README.md

 ### How does it work?
 <div><img src=docs/img/uTensorFlow.jpg width=600 align=center/></div>

 A model is constructed and trained in Tensorflow. uTensor takes the model and produces a .cpp and .hpp file.
 These files contains the generated C++11 code needed for inferencing.
-Working with uTensor on the embedded side is as easy as copy-and-past.
+Working with uTensor on the embedded side is as easy as copy-and-paste.
 The function interface looks like this:

 ```
 #include "models/deep_mlp.hpp"